SparkJiao/SparkJiao.github.io/_pages/about.md

 My primary research interest includes machine reading comprehension and question answering, especially those need multiple reasoning skills.

 I interned at CoAI Lab, Tsinghua University, mentored by [Dr. Minlie Huang](http://coai.cs.tsinghua.edu.cn/hml/publications/) from Oct.
 2018 to Aug.
 2019.
-I am currently an internship at DAMO Academy, Alibaba-inc.
+I was also an internship at DAMO Academy, Alibaba-inc from Jul.
+2020 to Feb.
+2021, mentored by Dr. Feng Ji and Dr. Feng-Lin Li.